OguzPastirmaci/misc/ubuntu-cn-gpu.md

 ### 4 - Reboot the instance

-There's a bug that causes interfaces to be renamed. we're tracking with Canonical.
-Rebooting the node fixes the issue.
-This reboot is needed only once.
+There's a bug that causes interfaces to be renamed.
+We're tracking it with Canonical.
+Rebooting the node once before configuring the RDMA interfaces fixes the issue in the meantime.

 ### 5 - Check the Mellanox config log again